Skip to Content

 Side-Impact Collisions

 Side-impact or “T-Bone” collisions result when a vehicle strikes another perpendicularly.
 The two cars essentially form a T shape in the wreck, with one vehicle running directly into the side of the other vehicle.
-This accident type usually occurs at intersections when an inattentive driver doesn’t yield when turning or runs a red light or stop sign.
+This accident type usually occurs at intersections when an inattentive driver doesn’t yield when turning or running a red light or stop sign.

 Rear-End Collisions